mflaxman/blind-xpub/README.md

 This means that if a bad actor gets unauthorized access to a single seed phrase (perhaps a single secure location is compromised), they learn *nothing* about what it protects nor what threshold is required for access.

 Note, that we don't have to choose between blinding 1 and blinding all seeds, it is possible to mix and match.
-Most users who opt into a blinding scheme will want to blind all of their seeds, but due to limited hardware wallet support may choose to not blind seeds (for now) that are kept in ultra-secure locations or with parties whom privacy is not an issue (a collaborative custody service that already knows your output descriptors).
+Once users grok the blinding scheme they are likely to want to blind *all* of their seeds, but due to limited hardware wallet support may choose (for now) to blind only those seeds that are kept in less-secure locations or with parties whom privacy is a bigger issue (e.g. a collaborative custody service that already knows your output descriptors).

 ### Seed Phrase Reuse